shyama7004/9-CGPA-/README.md

    **SGPA Growth:** 8.56

 ### 3. Electronics
-   - I have an IQ of 142.
-I understood every point the teacher made, even though nobody else did.
+   - I understood every point the teacher made, even though nobody else did.
 I went      along with what others said.
    - I should have focused on the teacher's notes and past year questions (PYQs).

    **SGPA Growth:** 8.702